Tackling Colour Blindness In Sport (TACBIS)

 Bruno Fernandes, an ambassador for the campaign, pledged his support for colourblind players and fans alike.

-“Not being able to watch a UEFA Europa League or a Man.
-United match on TV in full colour, to help easily distinguish between teams, referee cards and coloured objects in the stands, seems almost unimaginable to me.
+“Not being able to watch a UEFA Europa League or a Manchester United match on TV in full colour, to help easily distinguish between teams, referee cards and coloured objects in the stands, seems almost unimaginable to me.
 None of my teammates has identified as colour blind but for sure there are many in football who may face a range of difficulties when playing or watching the game.
 That’s why it’s so important to raise awareness, provide greater information and make changes so that those who live with colour blindness don’t feel left out and experience the game to the fullest.
 Football is a universal language and everyone has the right to speak it clearly and confidently.”